zinc-lang/zinc/README.md

 ## License

-This software is distributed under the terms of both the MIT license and Apache license (Version 2.0) unless a portion is specified otherwise.
+This software is distributed under the terms of both the MIT license and Apache license (Version 2.0) unless any portion is specified otherwise.

 See `LICENSE-APACHE`, `LICENSE-MIT`, and `COPYRIGHT` for details.